buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

 to use it_.

 To enable this, there's a little more set-up required on your part.
-You need a GitHub Oath app that has persmission to fork into their GitHub accounts.
+You need a GitHub Oath app that has permission to fork into their GitHub accounts.
 You set this up on GitHub, but need to tell the race server the app ID and client secret.